shawnduong/2021-Fall-SEA-x-ENGRSL-Python-Workshop-Series/Workshop_1/README.md

-# Workshop 1: Hello Python
+# Workshop 1: Hello Python!

 In this workshop, you'll be learning the basics of programming and Python!
 This document is essentially a reference sheet for you, and will also contain the activities and descriptions.